01-edu/public/subjects/netfix/README.md

 - `python3 manage.py createsuperuser` -> creates a super user (admin) that can access and change information in the Django database (accessible in the url `localhost:8000/admin`).
 - `python3 manage.py` -> to get a list of all the commands available.

 > You may note that we use the command `python3`.
-You could simply use the command `python` but check if you have the 3.0 version or higher installed.
+You could simply use the command `python` but you must have the 3.0 version or higher installed.

 Each app usually is linked to a different aspect of the project.
 For example, in this project, there are three apps:

-- services: handles the essential stuff related to services (service creation, services display, service request ...)
+- services: handles the essential features related to services (service creation, services display, service request ...)
-- users: handles the essential stuff related to the users (user registration, user profile, user login ...)
+- users: handles the essential features related to the users (user registration, user profile, user login ...)
 - main: handles the information that is common in all the project (home page, navigation bar, logout page ...)

 By default, when starting an app, Django creates several files that are very useful to the development of a website.
 The ones in which we spend more time in are: